stellarterm/stellarterm/README.md

 ## Under the cover features
 - No external dependencies or trackers
 - All GitHub commits [securely signed with GPG](https://github.com/blog/2144-gpg-signature-verification)

+## Deployment
+The project is hosted on GitHub pages in the [stellarterm/stellarterm.github.io](https://github.com/stellarterm/stellarterm.github.io/) repository.
+The client is wrapped into a single html file and it's sha 256 sum is recorded on each git commit.

 ## License
 StellarTerm is open source software licensed under the Apache-2.0 license.